 The supervisor/manager should then access the employee's time sheet and select the COVID-19 Questions link and complete the COVID-19 Sick Leave Data questionnaire.
-The supervisor should reference the COVID-19 Sick Leave Data questionnaire.
-The supervisor should reference the COVID-19 Sick Leave Data questionnaire.
-The supervisor should reference the COVID-19 Sick Leave Data questionnaire.
-The supervisor should reference the COVID-19 Sick Leave Data questionnaire.
-The supervisor should reference the COVID-19 Sick Leave Data questionnaire.
+The supervisor should reference the COVID-19 Leave/Sick Leave Reporting Guide instructions for WebApps.

-A.) Department supervisors/managers need to update the employee's time off calendar daily for each day an employee is out sick if the employee is out sick multiple consecutive days.
+A.) Department supervisors/managers need to update the employee's time off calendar daily for each day an employee is out sick/on leave if the employee is out sick/on leave multiple consecutive days.